USB Implementers Forum

 USB Implementers Forum, Inc. (USB-IF) is a nonprofit organization created to promote and maintain USB (Universal Serial Bus), a set of specifications and transmission procedures for a type of cable connection that has since become used widely for electronic equipment.
-Its main activities are currently the promotion and marketing of USB, Wireless USB, USB On-The-Go, and the maintenance of standards and specifications for the related devices, as well as a compliance program.
+Its main activities are currently the promotion and marketing of USB4, USB 3.2, USB Power Delivery, USB Type-C, and the maintenance of standards and specifications for the related devices, as well as a compliance program.

-The USB-IF was initiated in December 5, 1995 by the group of companies that was developing USB, which was made available first during 1996.
+The USB-IF was initiated on 5 December 1995, by the group of companies that was developing USB, which was made available first during 1996.
 The founding companies of USB-IF were Compaq, Digital Equipment Corporation, IBM, Intel, Microsoft, NEC and Nortel.
 Notable current members include HP, NEC, Microsoft, Apple Inc., Intel, and Broadcom.

 The working committees within USB-IF are: